 *Train capacity derived from the existing Kawasaki Heavy Industries & CRRC Qingdao Sifang train on the Thomson-East Coast Line (TEL).

-Malaysia modified idea 2019 announced in cost-cutting measures (to be further confirmed by 31 July 2020)
+Malaysia modified idea 2019 announced in cost-cutting measures and confirmed in the RTS Link Public Inspection

 RTS Link Train Schedule